dekoza/mtgpl/CLB.rst

 :mtgtip:`Firbolg Flutist<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/7/3/73255900-11ac-4a82-bd30-2dc24addd8e6.jpg?1653353645|https://scryfall.com/card/clb/174/firbolg-flutist?utm_source=api>`
-   Captivating Performance — When Firbolg Flutist enters the battlefield, gain control of target creature you don't control until end of turn.
-Untap that creature.
+   Enthralling Performance — When Firbolg Flutist enters the battlefield, gain control of target creature you don't control until end of turn.
+Untap it.
 It gains haste and myriad until end of turn.
-(Whenever that creature attacks, for each opponent other than defending player, you may create a token that's a copy of that creature that's tapped and attacking that player or a planeswalker they control.
+(Whenever it attacks, for each opponent other than defending player, you may create a token that's a copy of that creature that's tapped and attacking that player or a planeswalker they control.
 Exile the tokens at end of combat.)

 :mtgtip:`Fireball<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/f/df45a43e-a5b7-4fd4-873b-7b3c021be198.jpg?1648155708|https://scryfall.com/card/clb/175/fireball?utm_source=api>`